-Designed as a collaboration between SimpsonHaugh and Bond Bryan, the new City Campus combines Higher and Further Education on a single site and is the flagship of the College's new vision.
+Designed as a collaboration between SimpsonHaugh and Bond Bryan, the new City Campus combines Further and Higher Education on a single site and is the flagship of the College's new vision.

 Based on a contemporary reimagining of a collegiate courtyard design, the campus is a 5-storey urban block encircling a covered central courtyard.
 This courtyard forms the heart of the campus with social/informal learning spaces on terraces at various levels within the courtyard, culminating in external terraces at roof level, with primary circulation routes passing through the courtyard at each level.
 The surrounding teaching blocks are based on a simple and highly flexible structural grid designed specifically to ensure future flexibility.